How to Start a Sportsbook Legally in 6 Easy Steps With OddsMatrix

 It seems like sports betting businesses are everywhere these days.
 Growing a bookmaking business is one thing – getting started is a whole different beast involving a whirlwind of legal and logistical issues.
 But don’t fret.
 At OddsMatrix, the leading sports betting data provider, we acknowledge the obstacles up-and-coming bookmakers face in opening a betting business.
 This article serves as a guide that will teach you how to start a sportsbook in a few easy steps.

-How to Start A Sportsbook in 6 Easy Steps
+How to Start A Legal Sportsbook in 6 Easy Steps

 There is no one true way of starting a sportsbook – however, the following steps are universal enough that they should be a great starting point regardless of where you are.